visgl/deck.gl/docs/layers/heatmap-layer.md

 Value that is multiplied with the total weight at a pixel to obtain the final weight.
 A value larger than `1` biases the output color towards the higher end of the spectrum, and a value less than `1` biases the output color towards the lower end of the spectrum.

-##### `softMargin` (Number, optional)
+##### `threshold` (Number, optional)

 * Default: `0.05`

 The `HeatmapLayer` reduces the opacity of the pixels with relatively low weight to create a fading effect at the edge.
-A larger `softMargin` smoothens the boundaries of color blobs, while making pixels with low relative weight harder to spot (due to low alpha value).
+A larger `threshold` smoothens the boundaries of color blobs, while making pixels with low relative weight harder to spot (due to low alpha value).

-`softMargin` is defined as the ratio of the fading threshold to the max weight, between `0` and `1`.
+`threshold` is defined as the ratio of the fading weight to the max weight, between `0` and `1`.
 For example, `0.1` affects all pixels with weight under 10% of the max.

 ### Data Accessors